loomnetwork/loom-sdk-documentation/docs/evm.md

 encoded []byte.
 As for other EVM methods the function signature and input arguments are
  [ABI encoded](https://solidity.readthedocs.io/en/develop/abi-spec.html).
- The caller field in StaticCall is optional, and using a blank loom.Address is fine.
+ The caller field in StaticCall is optional, and using an empty loom.Address is fine.
 ```go
  input (